 top of page

-Are you ready for the EUDR?
+Are you ready to be compliant with the EUDR?

 Introduced last June 2023, the EU’s new Deforestation Regulation mandates companies involved in the trade of cattle, cocoa, coffee, palm oil, rubber, soya, and wood, along with products derived from these commodities, to undertake extensive diligence across the value chain.
 This is to ensure that the goods do not originate from recent (post 31 December 2020) deforestation, forest degradation, or violations of local environmental and social laws.